XML: Applications

 XML has come into common use for the interchange of data over the Internet.
-Hundreds of document formats using XML syntax have been developed, including RSS, Atom, Office Open XML, OpenDocument, SVG, and XHTML.
+Hundreds of document formats using XML syntax have been developed, including RSS, Atom, Office Open XML, OpenDocument, SVG, COLLADA, and XHTML.
 XML also provides the base language for communication protocols such as SOAP and XMPP.
-It is the message exchange format for the Asynchronous JavaScript and XML (AJAX) programming technique.
+It is one of the message exchange formats used in the Asynchronous JavaScript and XML (AJAX) programming technique.

-Many industry data standards, such as Health Level 7, OpenTravel Alliance, FpML, MISMO, and National Information Exchange Model are based on XML and the rich features of the XML schema specification.
+Many industry data standards, such as Health Level 7, OpenTravel Alliance, FpML, MISMO, and the National Information Exchange Model are based on XML and the rich features of the XML schema specification.
 In publishing, Darwin Information Typing Architecture is an XML industry data standard.
 XML is used extensively to underpin various publishing formats.

+One of the applications of XML in science is the representation of operational meteorology information based on IWXXM standards.

 Key terminology

 The material in this section is based on the XML Specification.
 This is not an exhaustive list of all the constructs that appear in XML; it provides an introduction to the key constructs most often encountered in day-to-day use.